Day 1 – Kemble to Castle Eaton, 16½ miles.

 I was later told by my Godfather who works out in these types of places that they probably just thought they were going to get fed – yes!
 And I know what they were thinking of eating Uncle Dave!

 The Red Lion was ok, but I was just relieved to be sat down with a nice pint of Otter bitter.
 For tea I had the “poacher’s pie”, even though when I enquired what was in it (which required a trip to the kitchen for the waitress to find out) I was told “mixed venison”.
 When it came it was just plain old cottage pie.
 Mixed venison indeed!
-But the Malt House B&B was absolutely lovely, and included a guided tour of the listed features of the old bakery and getting to help the youngster out with his homework over breakfast.
+But the Malt House B&B was absolutely lovely, and included a guided tour of the listed features of the old bakery and getting to help the youngest member of the family out with his homework over breakfast.
 Very nice.
 Top

 Day 2.
 Castle Eaton to Newbridge.
 23½ miles.